aram-ap/pyg-engine/README.md

-# Pyg Engine
+# PyG Engine

-A Python game engine built with Pygame and Pymunk for 2D physics, rendering, and game development.
+A Python game engine built on Pygame and Pymunk for 2D physics, rendering, and game development.
 Inspired by the Unity game engine's Monobehavior system with scriptable game objects, rigidbody and collider system.
-Built-in physics materials, update system, and mouse+keyboard input system.
+Built-in physics materials, update system, event system and mouse+keyboard input system.
 Built-in window resizing.

 > **NOTE:** This is in alpha development stage.
 Everything is under active development and large changes will likely be made.
 > _Also,_ its pronounced _**pig engine**_ :)